 When COVID-19 hit in Spring 2020, all Counseling services were able to transition to online/remote Counseling easily since Zoom appointments were already offered.
 Online shared folders in the "cloud" with quick videos and handouts were created to keep all faculty and staff connected with important office information.
 All services were able to remain the same since there was some type of online component already offered "pre-COVID".
 After some initial adjustments related to figuring out how to sign online forms and create fillable form options where there weren't any before, the Counseling division found that services and response time actually increased due to a concentrated focus on responding by Zoom, phone, or email to students.
-Overall, data from our appointment scheduling system, SARS, indicates that "no show" appointments during COVID-19 were down by almost 50% since students were able to access the appointment online no matter where they were.
-Students who were initially hesitant to use Zoom found it easy to navigate after the first appointment, and a recent "town hall" of students asked if the online services were going to continue for Counseling, to which we indicated, "Absolutely!"
+Overall, data from our appointment scheduling system, SARS, indicates that fulfilled appointments during COVID-19 were up by almost 50% since students were able to access the appointment online regardless of their physical location.
+Students who were initially hesitant to use Zoom found it easy to navigate after the first appointment.

 COVID 19 Transition Evidence

 CalWorks Vallejo Workshops 2019

-CalWorks EOP Flyer 2021
+CalWorks End of Year Flyer 2021

 CalWorks Orientation Flyer fall 2020

 CalWorks Virtual Social Hour 2020

-CalWorks Evidence Spring 2020
+Clockwork Evidence Spring 2020

+COVID 19 Transition Evidence

-Clockwork 7-18-21
+Clockwork Screenshot 7-18-21

 Continuing Online in Fall-Spring 2021

+DSP In Person Services at Centers

+JAnderson Schedule Code Summary Report - Vallejo

 Meeting Notes Regarding Continuing Online Services Spring 2021

 Online Services Pre-Pandemic

 Online Workshops Email Fall 2021

 Pre-Meeting Email About Brainstorming for Services after Covid

-Counseling Services Web Page link
+Counseling Services Web Page link & Screenshot

-EOPS Forms link
+EOPS Forms link & Screenshot

-DSP Web Page link
+DSP Web Page link & Screenshot

+Veterans Services Web Page link & Screenshot